I met the crew in the hotel lobby to catch the airport shuttle.

 I took a group shopping.
-The shops along the Borgo had 15 – 20 minute lines.
+The shops along Borgo Pio had 15 – 20 minute lines.
 Ridiculous!
-I picked up a tons of prayer cards and rosaries and got out!
+I picked up a ton of prayer cards and rosaries and got out.

 The group all met back up at the hotel for a 3:00 PM departure.